mena-rizkalla/Alarm/README.md

 <h1> Kotlin Alarm App </h1>
-This is an Android app that allows users to set alarms using Room, Kotlin Coroutine, Alarm Manager, and View Binding.
+This is an Android app that allows users to set alarms using Room, Kotlin Coroutine, Alarm Manager, View Binding and MVVM architecture.

 ## Features

 - Set alarms with a specific time and date
 - Edit and delete existing alarms
 - Receive notifications when an alarm goes off
+-  dismiss alarms from the notification

 ## Technologies Used